Editorial illustration for Manus Scraps USD 2B Funding, Joins Meta After Zuckerberg Pitch

 Common Questions Answered

-Why did Manus abandon the $2 billion valuation funding round to join Meta?
+Why did Manus abandon its $2 billion funding round to join Meta?

-Manus is designed as a general‑purpose AI agent that can independently research topics by pulling information from multiple online sources, navigate websites to complete end‑to‑end tasks, and analyze structured data in Excel and CSV files.
-Unlike standard chatbots that only generate text responses, Manus can execute real‑world work and handle complex data manipulation.
+Manus has developed a general-purpose AI agent that can independently research topics by pulling from multiple online sources and navigate websites to complete end-to-end tasks.
+Additionally, the AI can analyze structured data from Excel and CSV files, and supports image generation, setting it apart from traditional language models.